justinjiajia/bigdata_lab_2025/Assignment_2.md

 means user 46134 has declared 3 friends.

+Note:

+- User IDs in each list are not in sorted order.
-Note that there're users who haven't declare any friends.
+- There're users who haven't declare any friends.
 They should be dropped from subsequent processing.

 **Output Specification**